 Both scores are considered when determining your latest campaign’s deliverability, but the latter score carries a bit more weight.
 If a majority of Gmail users marked your last few campaigns as spam, that can outweigh individual engagement, and your next email will likely end up in the junk folder.

-In order to maintain deliverability, each campaign needs to be good enough to successfully pass through spam filters, be opened, read and not marked as spam by your recipients.
+In order to maintain deliverability, each campaign needs to be good enough to successfully pass through spam filters, be opened, read, and not marked as spam by your recipients.
 The best way to achieve this?
-By optimizing elements like your sender name, subject lines, and content.
+By only emailing those who’ve opted in to your campaigns and optimizing elements like your sender name, subject lines, and content.

 Refrain from using a person’s name